frontity/docs/docs/getting-started/README.md

 To check that the WordPress REST-API is working you can type one of the following into your browser's address bar.
 You should get a lot of complicated looking stuff in your browser.
 Don't worry, this is JSON and Frontity is very happy with this.

-For a self-hosted WordPress (i.e. local or web based):
+For a self-hosted WordPress site (i.e. local or web based):
 ~~~~
 http://your-wp-domain.com/wp-json
 ~~~~